webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   For example if you called `gl.bufferData` the buffer would be reallocated.
 If you called `gl.texImage2D` the texture would be reallocated.
-A common pattern with textures was to create a 1x1 pixel placeholder that lets you start rendering immediately and then loading an image asynchronously.
+A common pattern with textures was to create a 1x1 pixel placeholder that lets you start rendering immediately and then load an image asynchronously.
 When the image was finished loading you'd update the texture in place.

   In WebGPU texture and buffer sizes, usage, formats are immutable.
 You can change their